transeptorlabs/betsy/README.md

 make test
 ```

-or to run the tests with coverage:
+Or to run the tests with coverage:
 ```shell
 make test-coverage
 ```